 The present Board comprises all non-executive Directors.
-Of the eleven Directors, eight are considered by the Nominating Committee and the Board to be Independent Directors based on the 2005 Code's criteria for independence.
+Of the 10 Directors, eight are considered by the Nominating Committee and the Board to be independent Directors based on the 2005 Code's criteria for independence.

 The Board, through the Nominating Committee, reviews the structure, size and composition of the Board.
 The Nominating Committee has developed a set of principles to guide it in carrying out its responsibilities of reviewing and determining an appropriate Board size and composition.
-The Nominating Committee reviews the composition of the Board to ensure that the Board comprises Directors who as a group provide core competencies, such as accounting or finance, legal, business or management (including human capital development and management) experience, industry knowledge, strategic planning experience, and customer-based experience or knowledge, required for the Board to be effective.
+The Nominating Committee reviews the composition of the Board to ensure that

-As part of the Board's continuing review of the Board size and composition, on the recommendation of the Nominating Committee, the Board approved the appointment of Mr Leo Yip Seng Cheong as a Director of the Company in September 2010, to supplement and strengthen the collective competency of the Board.
+As part of the Board's continuing review of the Board size and composition, on the recommendation of the Nominating Committee, the Board approved the appointment of Mr Koh Poh Tiong as a Director of the Company in November 2011, to supplement and strengthen the collective competency of the Board.

-The Nominating Committee is currently considering the appointment of additional directors with specific areas of expertise to supplement and strengthen the collective competency of the Board as well as for Board rejuvenation, and in this regard, with the endorsement of the Board of Directors, is recommending the appointment of Mr Alexander Charles Hungate as a Director of the Company for approval by shareholders at the 38th AGM.
+The Nominating Committee is currently considering the appointment of additional directors with specific areas of expertise to supplement and strengthen the collective competency of the Board as well as for Board rejuvenation.